Fannie Mae Mortgage Guidelines And Requirements On Conforming Loans

 - Or the date of the sheriff’s sale where the homeowner’s name has transferred out of the mortgage note into someone else’s name

-Borrowers who need to qualify for mortgage with a direct lender with no overlays on government and conventional loans can contact us at The Gustan Cho Team at Loan Cabin Inc. at 262-716-8151 or text us for faster response.
+Borrowers who need to qualify for mortgage with a national mortgage company with no overlays on government and conventional loans can contact us at GCA Mortgage Group at 262-716-8151 or text us for a faster response.
 Or email us at firstname.lastname@example.org.